GoogleCloudPlatform/gke-networking-demos/gke-to-gke-vpn/README.md

 ## Prerequisites

 A Google Cloud account and project is required for this.
-The default quotas for project some resources will most likely need to be increased.
-The Setup section below covers increasing the quotas.

 Access to an existing Google Cloud project with the Kubernetes Engine service enabled If you do not have a Google Cloud account please signup for a free trial